BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 # Chapter One: Introducing Bitcoin

-These tutorials will lead you through basic Bitcoin usage and programming, highlighting a variety of techniques from the command line to scripting.
-However, before you get started, you should have a basic understanding of what Bitcoin is and how it works.
+Before you can get started programming Bitcoin (and Lightning), you should have a basic understanding of what they are and how they work.
 This chapter provides that overview.
 Many more definitions will appear within the document itself; this is only intended to lay the foundation.

 ## Objectives for this Chapter

 After working through this chapter, a developer will be able to:

    * Assess the Parts of the Bitcoin System
+   * Understand its Relation with Lightning
-   * Decide Whether Blockchain is Right for Them
+   * Decide When Blockchain is Useful

 Supporting objectives include the ability to: